 The Company performs a goodwill impairment test on an annual basis for each reporting unit that requires certain assumptions and estimates be made regarding industry economic factors and future profitability.
-As a result of a restructuring in 2016, the Company changed its operating and reporting structure from the reporting units of Parsons Transportation Group, Parsons Government Services and Parsons Environment and Infrastructure, to the reporting units of Infrastructure, Federal and Middle East Africa.
-Prior to the restructuring, a goodwill impairment assessment was performed at each legacy reporting unit.
-The Company recorded an impairment charge of \$62.7 million in the year ended December 30, 2016 associated with goodwill of its legacy Parsons Environment and Infrastructure reporting unit.
+The Company recorded an impairment charge of \$84.7 million in the year ended December 30, 2016 associated with goodwill and intangible assets of its legacy Parsons Environment and Infrastructure reporting unit.